emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/simhPseudo-z80.md

 permalink: /altair8800/simhPseudo-z80
 ---

-== Virtual device "simhPseudo-z80"
+# Virtual device "simhPseudo-z80"

-Virtual device partially reimplemented from http://simh.trailing-edge.com/[simh] emulator.
+Virtual device partially reimplemented from [simh][simh]{:target="_blank"} emulator.
 This device is used mainly for communication between CP/M 3 operating system for `simh` and emuStudio.
 Most of the original functionality is not implemented, but it is crucial for support of memory bank-switching.

-=== Programming
+## Programming

 Z80 or 8080 programs communicate with the SIMH pseudo device via port `0xfe`.
 Programmers must apply the following principles:

 1. For commands that do not require parameters and do not return results: